Glossary of insurance terms

 The primary categories of insurance products, including property, casualty, life, health, and annuities.

 An independent entity with specialized expertise authorized by an insurance carrier to underwrite and manage insurance policies on behalf of the carrier.
 Many MGAs operate in the E&S or specialty lines market.
+MGAs have more administrative authority than general agents and negotiate, solicit, or procure insurance either directly or indirectly.
+They may also negotiate reinsurance for insurance companies.

 Discover purpose-built MGA solutions